kuroji-fusky/kurojifusky.com/README.md

 ## Tech stack

 - Next.js + TypeScript
-- GSAP
 - Tailwind CSS
 - Cloudinary
 - Notion

 ## Running the abomination locally

-This project uses [Yarn](https://yarnpkg.com) to install dependencies.
+This project uses the [Yarn](https://yarnpkg.com) package manager to install dependencies.

 Fork and clone the repo and install the bloated garbage